kubermatic/kubecarrier/docs/proposals/bulward-integration.md

 permission degradation will be handled by Bulward.
 Also, organization owner or rbac-admin can set different perssmions for different project by using `ProjectRole`.
 #### Account Replacement
-Let's go back to `company-a` example above, `couchdb` and `redisdb` are two projects under the same `Organization`, and `couchdb` is project to consume couchdb services from other KubeCarrier user, and `redisdb` is a project to provide `redisdb` services from `company-a` to other users.
+Let's go back to `company-a` example above, `couchdb` and `redisdb` are two services under the same `Organization`, and `couchdb` is project to consume couchdb services from other KubeCarrier user, and `redisdb` is a project to provide `redisdb` services from `company-a` to other users.
-In our controllers, we replace the namespace of `Account` with the namespace of `Project`, which means:
+In our controllers, we replace the namespace of `Account` with the namespace of `Organization`, which means:
-For `couchdb`, is a tenant project, so member of this project should be able to work with:
+For `couchdb`, is a tenant project, so member of this team should be able to work with:
 - offerings
 - providers
 - regions